Cranbaerry/A.R.E.S/README.md

 Thx to [Requi](https://github.com/RequiDev) for [ReMod.Core](https://github.com/RequiDev/ReMod.Core), we use this as our button API within ARES!

-Thx ro Kirai for the code bhind our force clone patch!
+Thx to [Kirai](https://github.com/xKiraiChan) for the code behind our [force clone](https://github.com/Astrum-Project/AstralClone) patch!

 Thx to [FACS01](https://github.com/FACS01-01/FACS_Utilities) for the bledshape and animation repairs only compatable with VRCA files extracted with ARES!